 Professional AssociationsProfessional Associations: ACM | ACM SIGCHI | Association for the Advancement of Artificial Intelligence (AAAI) | IEEE, Senior Member

-I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and then Group Manager.
+I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and Group Manager.
 I worked on generating metadata for text and video multi-media learning content and developed software systems to assemble learning objects into training courses.
 I then joined the Social Computing group where I worked on applications of social networking to business, mobile applications for emerging markets, and healthcare patient engagement.
-In 2010 I joined the Cognitive Computing Research organizsation, where I have worked on personal intelligent agents and man-machine dialogue in physical/virtual environments
+I then joined the Cognitive Computing Research organizsation, where I worked on personal intelligent agents and man-machine dialogue in physical/virtual environments

 My recent work has been in natural language processing, knowledge representation and reasoning.
 I have worked on knowledge extraction from semi-structured information in the domains of oil exploration, transportation, and insurance.
 My current work focuses on extracting procedural knowledge from manuals and technical documentation.